ys/bonjour/content/now/index.en.md

 This is a static website built with [Hugo](https://gohugo.io).
 Hosting is provided by [Vercel](https://vercel.co).
 Optimized with my own two hands and a lot of patience.
 The source of it lives on [GitHub](https://github.com/ys/bonjour).
 Images are optimised by a GitHub Action from [Calibre](https://calibreapp.com/blog/compress-images-in-prs).

-I avoid using the fat trackers on the web and use [Fathom](https://usefathom.com/ref/NLCJTH) who cares about my and your privacy.

 Most of the content is copyrighted but open to discussion if you wanna re-use some of it.

 **Contact:** [hello@yannickschutz.com](mailto://hello@yannickschutz.com)